 According to recent state findings from the U.S. Small Business Administration, Oklahoma has approximately 350,718 small businesses employing an estimated 712,582 people.
 These businesses drive our economy and provide the opportunity for thousands of Oklahomans to achieve the American dream.

 Small businesses are truly the backbone of our economy, and our future success depends on their continued success.
-As the economy continues to thrive and consumer spending keeps rising, we should continue to champion America’s entrepreneurs.
 In order for small businesses to be established, create jobs and remain open, the environment must encourage and allow them to thrive.
 I remain committed to clearing red tape to help them succeed.

 As a founding partner and partial owner of a small business, I will guard the right of every American to found and manage their own business.
 Entrepreneurs create opportunities not only for themselves but for other Americans as well.
 Their vision and hard work give other Americans the jobs and opportunities they need to succeed.